openads-project/pcod-common/README.md

 - Training repo should include pcod-common as a submodule and add it to the Python environment (e.g., `pip install -e pcod-common`).
 - ROS repo should include pcod-common as a submodule and link against the C++ library.

+## Documentation

+Implementation details are available in the [Source Code Documentation](https://openads-project.github.io/pcod-common).

 ## Licensing

 The source code in this repository is licensed under Apache-2.0, see [LICENSE](LICENSE).